5 Reasons Not to Buy a Pear Shaped Diamond

-Pear shaped diamonds only make up a small percentage of sales.
-They’re not that popular.
-And pears are inconsistently cut.
-But that doesn’t have to be a bad thing.
-After all, who doesn’t like a good deal?
-At the time of writing, pear cut diamonds are about 35% less costly than round brilliants.
 So if you’re in it for true pear love, by all means, hunt down your perfect match.
-Just be sure to get a good video or see it in real life before committing.
+Just be sure to get a good video or see it in real life before committing to your forever pear.

 Pears will be pears

-If your heart’s still set on a pear cut diamond, head over to our diamond selector, where you can browse over 10,000 lab grown and ethically mined diamonds in full 360° video.
+If your heart’s still set on a pear shaped diamond, head over to our diamond selector, where you can browse over 10,000 lab grown and ethically mined diamonds in full 360° video.

 Don’t see what you’re looking for?
 Email us at firstname.lastname@example.org.
 We’ll curate a list of 5-7 exclusive stones that are just right for you.